eiyer28/yhack26/README.md

 ### Greeks cross-sections

+We graph cross sections of the volatility surface to add visual color to the discrepencies between Greeks in polymarket and Greeks for traditional equities markets.

 Cross-sections of each Greek vs underlying price $S$ and time to expiry $T$, for both binary and vanilla calls/puts.
 Parameters: $K=100$, $\sigma=0.3$, $r=0.05$, $T=0.5$ fixed for $S$-cross-sections, $S=100$ fixed for $T$-cross-sections.

 ![Greeks cross-sections: binary vs vanilla](greeks_plots.png)

-**What to notice:**
+**Key things to note:**

-- **Delta**: Binary call delta is bell-shaped and peaks ATM, then collapses.
-Vanilla delta is a monotone S-curve.
-As $T \to 0$ ATM, binary delta diverges — making near-expiry contracts extremely difficult to hedge.
+- **Delta**: Binary call delta is bell-shaped and peaks ATM, then collapses, while delta is a monotone S-curve.
+As $T \to 0$ ATM, binary delta diverges, which makes near-expiry contracts extremely difficult to hedge.
 - **Gamma**: Binary gamma changes sign at the strike.
-OTM binary is long gamma (like vanilla), ITM binary is short gamma (unlike vanilla).
-Vanilla gamma is always positive.
+OTM binary is long gamma (like vanilla), ITM binary is short gamma (unlike vanilla, which is always positive).
 - **Vega**: Binary vega changes sign at ATM.
-If you hold a deep ITM YES share (say 85% probability), you have *negative* vega — rising volatility in BTC hurts your position by increasing the chance of falling back OTM.
-Vanilla vega is always positive.
+If you hold a deep ITM YES share (say 85% probability), you have *negative* vega, meaning rising volatility in BTC hurts your position by increasing the chance of falling back OTM, while vanilla vega is always positive.
-- **Theta**: Deep ITM binary positions have *positive* theta — time passing is good when you're nearly certain to be paid out.
-This is the basis for the theta-harvesting strategy.
+- **Theta**: Deep ITM binary positions have *positive* theta, meaning time passing is good when you're nearly certain to be paid out.
+This forms a basis for a theta harvesting strategy, which is mathematically impossible in the case of traditional options pricing.

 ---